eddiejpot/beer-right-back/README.md

 1. Able to search for friends (mvp) - if cannot search for friends, QR code?
 2. Able to add & delete friends (mvp)
+3. Able to make a favourite list of friends (mvp)

 **Beer Transfer**